Harneet Singh Legal Professional Corporation logo Harneet Singh Legal Professional Corporation

 Submit your details and our office can follow up with next-step guidance.

+Default on a Private Mortgage matters in Niagara Falls often benefit from earlier guidance when notice, redemption, and sale process guidance may affect the next practical step.
 Default on a private mortgage happens when the borrower fails to meet the terms of the mortgage agreement, such as missing payments, failing to maintain the property, or otherwise breaching the loan conditions.
 When that happens, the lender may have legal remedies available to recover the debt, including power of sale or foreclosure.
+That matters in Niagara Falls because the file may already be affecting routines or obligations tied to Brantford, Hamilton, and Haldimand across the Hamilton-Niagara corridor.

-Power of sale and foreclosure
+• Power of sale and foreclosure strategy in Ontario

 In Ontario, lenders dealing with a private mortgage default generally look at two primary remedies: